Anita Pointer: Career

 In 1986, Pointer found chart success with country superstar Earl Thomas Conley on the song "Too Many Times", which reached No. 2 on the country chart.
 In 1987, she released her first solo album, Love for What It Is.
 Her album's first single, "Overnight Success", reached No. 41 on the Billboard R&B chart.
 A second single from the album, More Than a Memory, also charted, reaching No. 73 R&B in 1988.

 In 1994, Pointer and her sisters received a star on the Hollywood Walk of Fame, and in 1998, Pointer was singularly inducted into the Arkansas Black Hall of Fame.
 In 2015, she retired from the Pointer Sisters after medical issues following chemotherapy.

 In February 2020, Pointer released the book, Fairytale: The Pointer Sisters' Family Story which was co-written with her brother, Fritz Pointer.
 The book chronicles the Pointer family origins and history as well as finding themselves as young black women in the San Francisco Bay Area during the civil rights and Black Power movement of the late 1960s.
 As well, it describes the difficulties and successes they encountered throughout their career and shares their chart history, discography and other surprises along the way.
-Throughout the book, family members also share their memories of the Pointer family history including Bonnie, who passed in June 2020.
+Throughout the book, family members also share their memories of the Pointer family history including Bonnie, who died that same year in June.
 The book earned positive reviews upon release.

 Personal life

 Pointer was married several times and had one child.
 In December 1965, at age 17, Pointer married David Harper.
 They had a daughter, Jada Rashawn Pointer, born April 9, 1966.
 They divorced later in 1966.
 Jada Pointer died of cancer in 2003, aged 37.

+Pointer was briefly in a relationship with NFL football player Thomas "Hollywood" Henderson.

-Her daughter inspired one of the Pointer Sisters' most popular songs, "Jada," written by the group and released on their debut album in 1973.
+Her daughter inspired one of the Pointer Sisters' most popular songs, "Jada", written by the group and released on their debut album in 1973.
 In October 1981, Pointer married Richard Gonzalez.
-Pointer and Gonzalez later divorced.
+The two later divorced.

 Pointer's older brother, Aaron Pointer, was a Major League Baseball player and later a referee in the National Football League.
 Her cousin Paul Silas was a National Basketball Association player and head coach.